Jose-henry/Jose-henry/README.md

-- 👋 Hi, I’m @Joseph-henry
+- 👋 Hi, I’m Joseph .C.
+Henry aspiring Aerospace Engineer/Researcher with a BEng in EEE.
-- 👀 I’m interested in AI, opencv, machine learing, self driving car
+- 👀 I’m interested in AI, machine learing, self driving car, control, automation, space exploration, space crafts, robotic.
-- 🌱 I’m currently learning self driving car & opencv
+- 🌱 I’m currently expanding my knowledge in Control engineering, Aerospace engineering and Data structure and Algorithms.
 - 💞️ I’m looking to collaborate on my future project
-- 📫 How to reach me joseph.henry@stu.cu.edu.ng
+- 📫 How to reach me josephhenry093@gmail.com

 <!---
 Jose-henry/Jose-henry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.